-Airflow on Kubernetes is quite popular isn’t it?
-There is a good chance that you know Kubernetes, that you even have a Kubernetes cluster and you would like to deploy and run Airflow on it.
-However, Kubernetes is hard.
-There is so many things to deal with that it can be really laborious to just deploy an application.
-Hopefully for us, some super smart people have created Helm.
-Helm allows you to deploy and configure Helm charts (applications) on Kubernetes.
-A Helm chart is a collection of multiple Kubernetes YAML manifests describing every components of your application.
-That my friend, makes your deployments much easier than ever before.
+How to run Airflow on Kubernetes?
+Kubernetes is a popular open-source container orchestration system widely used in the industry.
+It is common to have Airflow running on Kubernetes in production to ensure reliability, scalability, and performance.
+However, Kubernetes is complex.
+There are so many things to deal with that it can be laborious to deploy an application.
+Hopefully, for us, some super bright people have created Helm.
+Helm allows you to deploy and configure Helm charts (applications) on Kubernetes at ease.
+A Helm chart is a collection of multiple Kubernetes YAML manifests describing every component of your application.
+That, my friend, makes your deployments much more accessible than ever before.
 And guess what?
-Apache Airflow just got its own official Helm chart!
-In today’s tutorial, you are going to discover how to run Airflow on Kubernetes within just 10 mins thanks to the official Helm chart.
+Apache Airflow has its own official Helm chart!
+In today’s tutorial, you will discover how to run Airflow on Kubernetes within 10 minutes, thanks to the official Helm chart.
 Let’s get started!

 Ops, I almost forgot.
-If you want to create powerful data pipelines with Airflow, go check out my courses here
+If you want to create robust data pipelines with Airflow, go check out my courses here.

-In this very hands-on focused tutorial you are going to create a local multi-node Kubernetes cluster to deploy and run Airflow on it.
-Therefore, there are some prerequisites before jumping into the practice part.
+In this hands-on tutorial, you will create a local multi-node Kubernetes cluster to deploy and run Airflow.
+Therefore, there are some prerequisites.

 First, you need to install Docker and Docker Compose.
 Why?
-Because the Kubernetes cluster will be created in Docker.
-You are going to have multiple Docker containers where each container will represent a Kubernetes node.
-Now you may ask: “How can I create a Kubernetes cluster with Docker?”
+Because the Kubernetes cluster will run in Docker.
+You will have multiple Docker containers, and each container will represent a Kubernetes node.
+Now, you may ask: “How can I create a Kubernetes cluster with Docker?”
 Well, say hello to KinD!

-KinD is the second tool you need as it allows you to set up and run a Kubernetes cluster using Docker container “nodes”.
-It was primarily designed for testing Kubernetes but it is perfect to have a quick local development environment to experiment applications that run on top of Kubernetes.
+KinD is the second tool you need.
+It allows you to set up and run a Kubernetes cluster using Docker container “nodes”.
+It was primarily designed for testing Kubernetes, but it is perfect for a quick local development environment to experiment with applications that run on top of Kubernetes.
 If you know MiniKube, Kind is pretty similar now (It wasn’t the case a few years ago).

-In addition to Docker and KinD, you obviously need to install Helm as well as Kubectl.
-As you know, Helm allows you deploy applications on Kubernetes whereas Kubectl allows you to run commands against your Kubernetes Cluster.
-Without Kubectl, you won’t be able to get the logs of your PODs, debug your errors or check your nodes.
+In addition to Docker and KinD, you must install Helm and Kubectl.
+As you know, Helm allows you to deploy applications on Kubernetes, whereas Kubectl will enable you to run commands against your Kubernetes Cluster.
+Without Kubectl, you won’t be able to get logs of your PODs, debug errors, or check nodes.

 That’s it.
-To run Airflow on Kubernetes you need 5 tools: Docker, Docker Compose, KinD, Helm and Kubectl.
+To run Airflow on Kubernetes, you need five tools: Docker, Docker Compose, KinD, Helm, and Kubectl.
 Once you’re done, you’re ready to go!

-Before deploying Airflow on Kubernetes, the first step, create and configure the local Kubernetes cluster with KinD.
+Before deploying Airflow on Kubernetes, the first step is to create and configure the local Kubernetes cluster with KinD.
 Hopefully, it’s a pretty easy task.
-If you take a look into the materials and open the file kind-cluster.yaml, you will obtain the following content:
+In a new directory, create a file kind-cluster.yaml

 kind: Cluster